 Hog wire fence with metal posts

-Another option to the classic hog wire fence with wooden posts is to use metal posts instead.
+Another option for the classic hog wire fence with wooden posts is to use metal posts instead.

 A hog wire fence with metal posts will cost you $2.5 – $4 per foot installed.